Mediacorp: 2015–present: New headquarters and transition to digital

 On 16 January 2023, Mediacorp announced a rebranding of nearly all of its properties, which officially took effect on 1 February.
-The properties adopted a unified branding scheme based around flat design, with logos prefixed by an encircled Mediacorp logo, which the Mediacorp logo also appeared on CNA.
+The properties adopted a unified branding scheme based around flat design, with logos prefixed by an encircled Mediacorp insignia, and branding elements also incorporating a chevron formed from the top of the insignia.
+The company signed a deal with global technology research company, Ecosystm in May 2023 to engage with commercial and content collaborations.
+The deal combined Ecosystm's "research and thought leadership" with Mediacorp's "creative capabilities and wide audience reach".